sturnberg/OCS-Docs/Content_Portal/Concepts/Data_Storage_Concepts.md

 Sequential Data Store (SDS) is a streaming database optimized for storing sequential data, typically time-series data.
 It can store any data that is indexed by an ordered sequence.
 For each namespace that is created, an SDS instance or SDS resources, is created.
 The services and storage are scoped to a particular region.
 Data is written into the SDS using REST APIs.

-## SDS Types
+## Types
-SDS types (SdsType) define the shape of the data.
+Types define the datum stored by OCS.
 It is comparable to a type (class) in programming or a table definition in a database.
+Types contain:

+* The composition of named properties with primitive types and other Types
+* Arrays of primitive types and other Types
+* Index *annotation*
+* UOMs annotation

+If context is needed, then Stream Type is used.
+Within the API itself, this is frequently referred to as SdsType.

-## SDS Streams
+## Streams
-SDS streams (SdsStream) are groupings of sequential values (or events) that are of the same type.
-SDS streams are either a collection of ordered events stored in SDS or a series of events (instances of the defined SdsType) indexed by one or more properties.
+Streams (SdsStream) are containers for sequential data of some **Type**.
+Streams are either a collection of ordered events stored in SDS or a series of events (instances of the defined SdsType) indexed by one or more properties.

-SDS streams are defined to organize incoming data from a device into Osisoft Cloud Services (OCS).
-Metadata and tags can be used to organize the SDS stream data.
+Streams are defined to organize incoming data from a device into Osisoft Cloud Services (OCS).
+Metadata and tags can be used to organize the stream data.
 Metadata is a key-value pair that allows you to add context to your data.
 Tags are string values that represent SdsStream attributes, a tag that identifies, for example, the region.

 <!---